webs3dev/silly-cnc/README.md

-very simple explanation of the cnc
+very simple explanation of the silly-cnc
   -> cnc / admin
 - `dbHost`
 - `dbUser`